 Visit the Research Data & Materials Policy to review the full policy.
 What are the reasons for the policy?
 The university is committed to high-quality research and academic integrity, which requires that stewardship of research data be handled in a thoughtful manner.
 Accurate and authenticated data records is critical for supporting and substantiating research findings, […]

-Washington University (WashU) deems appropriate stewardship of research data as fundamental to high-quality research and academic integrity.
+Original Effective Date January 10, 2023 Washington University (WashU) deems appropriate stewardship of research data as fundamental to high-quality research and academic integrity.
 It therefore seeks to attain high standards in the generation, management, retention, preservation, curation, and sharing of research data.
-Recording and maintaining accurate and appropriate research records is necessary for the following reasons: Additionally, WashU has rights and […]
+Recording and maintaining accurate and appropriate research records is necessary for the following […]

 Part 11 of the Code of Federal Regulations (CFR) contains the Food & Drug Administration’s (FDA) rules and regulations pertaining to electronic records and electronic signatures.
 21 CFR Part 11 defines the criteria for which systems and processes are trustworthy, secure, and reliable for electronic records and signatures.
 Below you will find WashU resources on […]